Last Updated on July 24, 2021 by PixelPluck

 3. Where is the visual weight?

 Our visual weight system works by assigning a psychological form of “heaviness” to different things we see.
-There are few general rules that determine how much weight gets assigned to any particular element in a scene.
+Few general rules determine how much weight gets assigned to any particular element in a scene.

-High Contrast = Heavier.
+- High Contrast = Heavier.
 This is similar to the above rule.
 A high contrast subject will draw attention to itself.
 It has more visual weight.
-Like the jelly bean above.

-Complex = Heavier.
+- Complex = Heavier.
 You can give something more weight by turning it into a large aggregate of smaller things.
-Your brain naturally groups them together.
+Your brain naturally groups them.

-Actually Heavy = Heavier.
-I know it seems like such an obvious thing to say, but if something actually weighs a lot, it gets more visual weight too.
+- Heavy = Heavier.
+I know it seems like such an obvious thing to say, but if something weighs a lot, it gets more visual weight too.
 A barbell can sometimes command more attention than the arm that is lifting it.

 4. Is the exposure correct?